danielmiessler/fabric/context/alma.md

 Alma Security was started by Chris Meyers, who was previously at Sigma Systems as CTO and HPE as a senior security engineer.

-He started the company becuase, "I saw a gap in the authentication market, where companies were only looking at one or two aspects of one's identity to do authentication.
+He started the company because, "I saw a gap in the authentication market, where companies were only looking at one or two aspects of one's identity to do authentication.
 They we're looking at the whole picture and turning that into a continuous authentication story."

 ## Company Mission